 Fourth grader, Nora Santos, feels awkward with show-and-tell her teacher insists she do.

 Find Your Voice

 by Brian Kies

 Nora leaned against the corridor wall and watched classmates shuffle out from the fourth-grade room.
 Her fingertips tapped the beige bricks behind her.
-“Why you standin' there?” one classmate asked passing by.
+“Why you standin' there?” a classmate asked passing by.
 She did not answer.
 Certain that only her teacher remained, Nora took a deep breath, exhaled, and tiptoed through the doorway.
 Beyond the square of classroom desks, Mrs. Finn was already engrossed in marking papers and did not hear her enter.
 Standing by the doorway, the nine-year-old fiddled with her long brown hair.
 She had an unusual request to make but now was unsure whether to interrupt.
 When she turned to wait out in the hall Mrs. Finn said, “Nora ...?”

 The young girl's heart jumped and she spun around.
 “Mrs. Finn, I have a question … on the show-and-tell.”